opengisch/QField-docs/documentation/how-to/advanced-how-tos/3d-terrain-view.en.md

 !!!
 Workflow
     1. Open your project in QGIS.
-    2. From the main menu, select Project > Properties....
+    2. From the main menu, select Project > Properties
     3. In the Project Properties dialog box, select the Terrain tab.
     4. Here, you can select your Terrain type: